St. Maarten, Sint Maarten, Saint Martin…

 St. or Sint Maarten is a part of the Kingdom of the Netherlands and shares the Island with it’s northern neighbour Saint Martin, a french overseas collective.
 In 2017 the island was hit by one of the most devastating hurricane’s in it’s history, Hurricane Irma.

-In 2017 the Caribbean Islands including St. Maarten were hit by one of the most devastating hurricane’s to date, Hurricane Irma.
-Irma, a class 5 hurricane, battered the islands with 180mph winds causing mass destruction, and bringing the tourism industry to a halt, but after months of reconstruction and hard-work many of the resorts have begun to reopen their doors, and I had the amazing opportunity to visit the island just as the reopening was taking place.
+Irma, a class 5 hurricane, battered the island with 180mph winds causing mass destruction and subsequently bringing the booming tourist industry to halt.
+After nearly 2 years of reconstruction and hard-work many of the resorts have begun to reopen their doors.

 Maho Beach (AKA Airport Beach) famous for its close proximity to the Princess Juliana International Airport, and direct flight path over head.
 A popular destination for tourists looking to experience the world famous ‘Jet Blast’ when a large commercial flight prepares for take off they make their way to the beach end of the runway before turning 180 away from Maho Beach towards the mountains and hills in the distance.
 As engines engage, those directly behind the flight get hit with the full force of the aircraft’s engines and battle to keep their footing and belongings from being swept away into the turquoise sea behind.
 Unfortunately this unique attraction doesn’t come without it’s dangers, you’re standing behind a powerful jet engine, hopefully on the beach with soft sands and the sea to catch you, but the draw and adrenaline rush can be too much for some people as they stand clutching at the fence between the concrete road and the powerful engines and unfortunately this has led to a fatality in 2017.
 They have added additional safety sign posts around the area and replaced the fence with one that is higher.